 - Ensure appropriate use of regular medications to address long term health conditions;

 - Read more about Social distancing from https://gov.uk/guidance-on-social-distancing

-1. No appointment will be released if you do not disclose your reason(s) for appointment;
+1. No appointment will be released if you do not disclose your reason(s) for an appointment;

-3. All pateints who attend the surgery will be screened twice, first by the staff on reception and then, by the clinical staff who is attending to you.
-Our clincal staff are trained to screen and reserve the right to decide the level of care you need.
+5. All patients who attend the surgery will be screened twice, first by the staff on reception and then, by the clinical staff who is attending to you.
+Our clinical staff are trained to screen and reserve the right to decide the level of care you need;

-4. Adhere to our social distancing protocol and wear a face mask when you are at the surgery; clinical staff providing the face-to-face consultations will not enage in small talks with you, please keep conversations short and focus on your health concerns only
+6. Adhere to our social distancing protocol and wear a face mask when you are at the surgery; clinical staff providing the face-to-face consultations will not enage in small talk with you, please keep conversations short and focus on your health concerns only;

-6. Anyone proven to be intentionally hiding facts about one's health status and choose to act against social distancing/isolation guidelines as published by NHS and Public Health England may be liable for any damages and costs by the surgery;
+8. Anyone proven to be intentionally hiding facts about one's health status and chooses to act against social distancing/isolation guidelines as published by NHS and Public Health England may be liable for any damages and costs by the surgery;

-7. During this pandemic, the surgery will keep all patients updated of any infomation and/or events which may have a direct impact on you and your families.
-SMS text whoch is the most efficient way of communication will be used.
+9. During this pandemic, the surgery will keep all patients updated of any infomation and/or events which may have a direct impact on you and your families.
+SMS text will be used as the most efficient way of communication.

 Information that you may need to appreciate these protocols: